Psoriatic arthritis is a joint problem (arthritis

 Arthritis - psoriatic

 Psoriasis is a common skin problem that causes red patches on the body.
-It is a chronic (ongoing) condition.
+It is an ongoing (chronic) inflammatory condition.
 About 1 in 20 people with psoriasis will develop arthritis with the skin condition.
 In most cases, psoriasis comes before the arthritis.

 The arthritis may be mild and involve only a few joints.
 The joints at the end of the fingers or toes may be more affected.